oddluck/limnoria-plugins/ASCII/README.md

 img (url) convert an image to ascii art - now in color!

+ansi (url) convert an image to ansi art

-The img command uses the 99 color extended irc color set.
+The img/ansi commands use the 99 color extended irc color set.
 Be sure your plugin supports 99 color output.
 Three presets: fast (default), slow, and insane.
 Fast uses the cie1976 color difference algorithm,